pohlrabi404/Hyprfoci/README.md

 # Hyprfoci (Hyprland Focus Indicator)

 A tiny Hyprland plugin that draws a single, always-visible dot in the corner of the screen whenever any window has input focus.

 ## Why?

 I'm not a fan of border/dim/opacity in general, so having an a dot as indicator helps my case.
 So the overall use cases:
 - You run a borderless or minimal border setup.
 - You are blind like me and lose track of which window is currently focused.
 - Subtle, non-intrusive visual cue without all the giant borders, window titles, just a dot.
-- UPDATE: Now also support png images
+- Now also support png images.

+**Bongocat tho, that thing invalidated everything I said above.**

 ## Demo
 [📽️ Demo video (v0.2.0)](https://github.com/user-attachments/assets/677dee35-c2f8-4fef-8014-55c800b47688)